42sixsolutions/deckster/README.md

     Notes:

-    - If `data-row-expand` or `data-col-expand` is not specified on the element, than that dimension will not change when the card is expanded.
+    -If `data-row-expand` or `data-col-expand` is not specified on the element, than that dimension will not change when the card is expanded.

-    - If `data-row-expand` or `data-col-expand` is less than or equal to zero, then that dimension will not change when the card is expanded.
+    -If `data-row-expand` or `data-col-expand` is less than or equal to zero, then that dimension will not change when the card is expanded.

     -If `data-col-expand` is greater than `data-col-max`, then `data-col-expand` will be implicitly shortened to `data-col-max`.